 - The possibility of needing retraining and its cost, if necessary

 I wish I could provide an exact answer to this question, but the timing will vary based on the specifics of each case.
 Once a settlement has been negotiated, you will generally receive a check within one to two months.
 Rest assured that at my firm, our goal is to get you as much as possible, as quickly as possible.
-Our lawyers and paralegals will be in contact with your employer’s insurance company and will work hard to try to move the process along because we understand how important it is for you to resolve your case.
+Our lawyers and paralegals understand the workers’ compensation system and will be in contact with your employer’s insurance company to try to move the process along because we understand how important it is for you to resolve your case.

 When I work with clients who have been hurt at work, I often see firsthand how frustrating and difficult they find dealing with the insurance company.
 I listen carefully to their questions and concerns so that we can work towards a potential settlement that truly meets their needs.
 And what I hear often is that they are scared that they won’t be treated fairly in the settlement process.